sekai-app/sekai-memobase/readme.md

 # [UserProfile(topic="basic_info", sub_topic="name", content="Gus",...)]
 ```

 `u.profile()` will return a list of profiles that are learned from this user, including `topic`, `sub_topic` and `content`.
-As you insert more blobs, the profiles will become better.
+As you insert more blobs, the profile will become better.

 <details>
 <summary> Why need a flush?</summary>

 In Memobase, we don't memoize users in [hot path](https://langchain-ai.github.io/langgraph/concepts/memory/#writing-memories-in-the-hot-path).
 We use buffer zones for the recent inserted blobs.

-When the buffer zone is too large (*e.g.* 1024 tokens) or idle for a long time (*e.g.* 1 hour), Memobase will flush the whole buffer into the memory.
-Or you can just manually decide when to flush (*e.g.* A chat session is closed in your App)
+When the buffer zone becomes too large (e.g., 1024 tokens) or remains idle for an extended period (e.g., 1 hour), Memobase will flush the entire buffer into memory.
+Alternatively, you can use `flush()` manually decide when to flush, such as when a chat session is closed in your app.
 </details>